Benefits and financial support

 - Attendance Allowance (AA), if at or above State Pension age.

-If you are terminally ill and not expected to live for longer than six months, you can apply for these benefits under special rules.
+If you are terminally ill, you can apply for some benefits under special rules.
+The rules vary depending on where in the UK you live, and which benefit you are applying for.
 Your claim will be dealt with quickly and you will receive the benefit at the highest rate.

 Carer’s Allowance and Carer’s Credit